hack-to-distinguished/all_notes/http_c.md

 ### Goal
 Build a user interface for the messaging portion of HTTPC.
 Build a web view using JavaScript.
+Build a command line user interface where people can SSH into HTTC to send a receive messages straight from the CLI.
 The next step would be building a GUI for desktop in C.

 ### Problem

 ### Solutions
+Web view for the chat
+- Build a view that would show some floating text.
+Like something that's not supposed to be answered.
+Just messages that float into the void.
+They go from right to left and can appear at any y-axis level.
+SSH through the CLI for the chat.